jhadida/nxp/docs/expr/intro.md

 '5-'    =>  [ (0,5) ]           between 0 and 5
 ```

-And there are also a few aliases defined for convenience:
+There are also a few aliases defined for convenience:
 ```
 Opt(tok)    = Rep( tok, '1-' )
 Any(tok)    = Rep( tok, '0+' )